 Stapelia schinzii A.Berger & Schltr.

 Stapelia schinzii var. schinzii, Gonostemon schinzii, Ceropegia schinzii

 Stapelia schinzii is a spineless succulent with green, mostly purple-mottled stems and attractive star-shaped flowers with hairs along the edges of the petals.
 It forms lax clumps that sometimes spread for up to 3.3 feet (1 m), with stems arising from a short horizontal base.
-The stems are up to 3 inches (7.5 cm) long and up to 0.8 inch (2 cm) across.
+The stems are up to 3 inches (7.5 cm) long and up to 0.8 inches (2 cm) across.
 The flowers are usually solitary, up to 9 inches (22.5 cm) in diameter and greenish or reddish-brown with purplish wrinkles.

 USDA hardiness zones 10b to 11b: from 35 °F (+1.7 °C) to 50 °F (+10 °C).